Skip to main content

 -1987

-This error will be thrown if you try to access any function from the SDK before or without initializing it.
+This error is thrown if you attempt to call any SDK function before the SDK has been initialized.

 UnKnowUserStatusException